 The deal averted the threat of U.S. missile strikes to punish Damascus for an August 21 sarin gas attack that killed hundreds of people in the outskirts of the Syrian capital.

 In signing the convention, Syria committed to providing full details about how it had developed its chemical weapons.

 "The list spans from the 1980s to the start of the 1990s.
 It was given to the Federal Prosecutor's office, which is looking to see whether there were any crimes committed," said the spokesman for the economy ministry.

-A foreign ministry spokesman said it would be premature to conclude Germany had enabled Syria to develop a chemical weapons programme, adding that it could be hard after more than two decades to prove any crime had been committed.
+A foreign ministry spokesman said it would be premature to conclude Germany had enabled Syria to develop a chemical weapons program, adding that it could be hard after more than two decades to prove any crime had been committed.

-Sueddeutsche Zeitung newspaper reported on Wednesday that German firms had made more than 50 deliveries of monitoring and control systems, pumps, ventilators, gas detectors and sulphuric acid that could be used to produce sarin.
+Sueddeutsche Zeitung newspaper reported on Wednesday that German firms had made more than 50 deliveries of monitoring and control systems, pumps, ventilators, gas detectors and sulfuric acid that could be used to produce sarin.

 German project sketches for the construction of two plants capable of producing materials used in sarin production stemming from 1983 and 1984 were also found, according to the paper.
 It was not clear where they had been discovered.

 Russia, France and China are also said to have been involved in providing goods to Syria, the report said.

 Last September the government published records showing Germany exported 111 metric tons of chemicals to Syria between 2002 and 2006 that could be used in the production of sarin gas.
 But it rejected suggestions from Left party politicians that it might have inadvertently contributed to the sarin attack in Syria last August.